wp-plugins/grand-media/readme.txt

 As for now there is only one module called Afflux with touch/swipe interface on mobile browsers.
 Test it and give me know what problem you have or not have with Gmedia plugin.

+Help me make it best gallery plugin: test it and write suggestions how it could be improved in feature versions.

 Features:

 *   SEO and mobile friendly, responsive galleries